Your Feedback

 + Natural Sound

-The instrument itself is responsible for the sound, with the resonance body amplifying the tone to an audible level.
+The instrument itself is responsible for the sound, with the resonance or sound body amplifying the tone to an audible level.
 The strings vibrate, the wood resonates, and you witness a self-created, lively, and intense physical phenomenon ;-)

 + Flexibility